pasinduljay/minikube-installataion-for-ubuntu/README.md

     ![alt text](Images/image-3.png)

 - Installing the Dashboard add-on.
-The dashboard add-on is not required for this course but serves as a visual graphical interface if you are not comfortable with CLI commands.
+The dashboard add-on is serves as a visual graphical interface if you are not comfortable with CLI commands.
 Enable the dashboard add-on with the following command:

     ```